 6.3 Within the prudential indicators there are a number of key indicators to ensure that the Council operates its activities within well defined limits.
-One of these is that the Council needs to ensure that its total debt, net of any investments, does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2012/13 and the following two financial years.
+One of these is that the Council needs to ensure that its total debt, net of any investments, does not, except in the short term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for 2013/14 and the following two financial years.
 This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue purposes.
-As there is no borrowing, this has not been breached.
+As there is no borrowing, the Chief Finance Officer can report that the Council complied with this prudential indicator in the current year, and does not envisage difficulties for the future.
+This view takes into account current commitments, existing plans, and the proposals in this report.